Encryptoid/lem-lister/README.md

    :handler #'path-lister-open)) ;; Handler function will assoc `File` from selected row and open it as a path(shared with dir-lister)
 ```

-We can see that it has 2 columns, `Name` & `File`. `Name` is a `string-column` that isn't strickly necessary for files, but you can give a nicer name to search.
+We can see that it has 2 columns, `Name` & `File`. `Name` is a `string-column` that isn't strictly necessary for files, but you can give a nicer name to search.
 `File` is a `file-column`.

 When we request to create a new lister entry, lister will loop through each column, and depending on the type of column, will perform the appropriate data acquisition.